anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 The final agenda will be driven by the attendees - we want to help you solve _your_ problems.

-Led by Andrew Kennedy, Cloudsoft.
+Led by Andrew Kennedy, Cloudsoft and Scott Hartzel, Cloudsoft.
 Andrew is a Senior Software Engineer at Cloudsoft and a contributor to several Open Source projects, a founder member of the Apache Brooklyn project, and the founder of Clocker.
+Scott heads up of Product Management for Cloudsoft.

 **Prerequisities**